-As the Number One pop group in England, Ronnie Spector and the Ronettes headlined over acts like the Rolling Stones and Yardbirds.
+As the Number One pop group in England, Ronnie Spector and the Ronettes headlined over acts like the Rolling Stones and Eric Clapton and The Yardbirds.
 The Beatles personally requested that the Ronettes join their final U.S. tour in August 1966; later that year, at Basin Street East, a talented young comedian named Richard Pryor was the opening act for the Ronettes' final live performance.

 In 1970, Ronnie sang on Jimi Hendrix's recording of "Earth Blues".

 In 1971, Ronnie Spector released her Apple Records debut single, "Try Some, Buy Some"—written and produced by George Harrison, with a backing band that included George, John Lennon, and Ringo Starr.

 In 1976, Billy Joel wrote "Say Goodbye to Hollywood" as a tribute to Ronnie.
 The next year, she recorded the song with backing by Bruce Springsteen and the E Street Band, and it was issued as a single on Epic Records.

 In 1986, Ronnie's duet with Eddie Money—"Take Me Home Tonight"—reached No. 4 on the Billboard Hot 100 and hung on the chart for 23 weeks.
 The song was nominated for a Grammy Award and became a heavy rotation video on MTV.